 After all, these are life saving devices and they should be installed where they can perform optimally.

-Just like you would not want your car to break down while driving, you would not want your smoke alarm to not be able to detect smoke in the event of a fire risk.
+Just like you would not want your car to break down while driving, you would not want your smoke detector to not be able to detect smoke in the event of a fire risk.

-The good news is maintenance of a smoke alarm is much easier than the maintenance of a car.
+The good news is maintenance of a smoke detector is much easier than the maintenance of a car.
 You can do it yourself and do not require a skilled technician.
 All you need is just a vacuum cleaner or a canister of compressed air.
 Or a duster if you do not have a vacuum cleaner.

-To clean the smoke alarm, you would thoroughly vacuum out the entire area between the front cover and the backplate, all the way around the perimeter with the crevice tool or soft brush attachment of a vacuum cleaner or blow through the same gap with compressed air.
+To clean the smoke detector, you would thoroughly vacuum out the entire area between the front cover and the backplate, all the way around the perimeter with the crevice tool or soft brush attachment of a vacuum cleaner or blow through the same gap with compressed air.

-ANTI-DUST, ANTI-INSECTS SMOKE ALARMS
+ANTI-DUST, ANTI-INSECTS smoke detectorS

-Also, the smoke alarm is always on the lookout for smoke for you and your family, 24 hours a day, 365 days a week.
+Also, the smoke detector is always on the lookout for smoke for you and your family, 24 hours a day, 365 days a week.
 Surely you can spare a few minutes to give it a clean up for the undying dedication it has provided?
 Even plants require weekly watering, in this case, it is only asking for a few minutes in the entire year.

 Alright, how often then?
-A yearly cleaning is recommended to ensure optimum performance of the smoke alarm.
+A yearly cleaning is recommended to ensure optimum performance of the smoke detector.
 You can combine this activity with the replacement of batteries if you have one which uses the 9V battery.

 Obviously, this requires deliberate discipline and we recommend you to set a yearly reminder for this.
 With today’s technology such as Google Calendar, it is very easy to set a yearly reminder.